sammyoos/SPOT2/README.md

 };

 var effect = {
-	x: "DEPRECIATED: index value in effect list", // DO NOT USE
 	n: "full name of effect",
 	f: "is the effect favourable? (true/false)",
 };

 var potion = {
-	x: "DEPRECIATED: index value in potion list", // DO NOT USE
 	i: [], // ordered list of indexes for each ingredient
 	e: []  // ordered list of indexes for each effect
 };